 According to the National Retail Federation, seven in ten Americans (who live in a country that still marginally believes in the Bible) now celebrate Halloween.
 Total spending on the holiday is in the billions of dollars.
 Foods that are often associated with it include Bonfire toffee (Great Britain), candy and toffee apples (Great Britain, Ireland), caramel apples and candy corn, candy shaped like skulls, bats, and so on, as well as pumpkins (a Halloween tradition).

 The holiday we are familiar with today originated out of the Roman Catholic Church as a solution to fix its problem of running out of days to celebrate saints.
 Halloween came from "All Saints Day" or "All Hallows" which the church picked as November 1.
 It was a day to celebrate all the saints.

-The origins of the holiday and its symbols are fairly well known.
-For example, the Library of Congress (U.S.) research center states the following, "Virtually all present Halloween traditions can be traced to the ancient Celtic day of the dead . . .
+The origins of Halloween and its symbols are fairly well known.
+For example, the Library of Congress (U.S.) research center state, "Virtually all present Halloween traditions can be traced to the ancient Celtic day of the dead . . .
 In old England cakes were made for the wandering souls, and people went "a' soulin'" for these 'soul cakes.' . . . "